rnag/dataclass-wizard/README.rst

     #   {"myStr": "20", "listOfInt": [1, 2, 3], "isActive": true}

-... and with the ``property_wizard``, which provides supports for properties with default values in dataclasses:
+... and with the ``property_wizard``, which provides supports for field properties with default values in dataclasses:

 .. code:: python3